What is the Purchased Power and Fuel Adjustment Charge (PPFAC)?

 How will the PPFAC affect my bill?

-A credit of $0.003505 per kilowatt hour (kWh) will be applied to bills beginning on April 1, 2019.
+A credit of $0.003505 per kilowatt hour (kWh) will be applied to bills from April 1, 2019 to May 31, 2020.
 For a residential customer with average monthly usage of about 800 kWh, the adjusted rate will result in a monthly decrease of about $2.80.
 Small General Service customers with average usage of about 2,500 kWh will see monthly bill decreases of about $8.75.

 How does the PPFAC appear on my monthly bill?

 The PPFAC appears on your bill under the heading “Power Supply Charges” along with your summer or winter base power supply rate.